bjones1/CodeChat/docs/reference_manual.rst

 ****************
 Reference manual
 ****************
-The manual presents links, whose targets give a full explanation of each concept.
+The manual presents links whose targets give a full explanation of each concept.

 Syntax